Brazil environment minister probed for timber trafficking - RFI

 - Trees 'sing for joy' -

-The suspended officials include Eduardo Bim, the head of the Brazilian Institute of the Environment and Renewable Natural Resources (IBAMA), a government anti-deforestation agency.
-IBAMA's head of environmental protection was also suspended.#photo1
+Salles came under fresh scrutiny last month when the federal police chief for the state of Amazonas, Alexandre Saraiva, was replaced after going to the Supreme Court to accuse the environment minister of helping illegal loggers.

+Saraiva celebrated the latest news as vindication of his accusations, though the two cases are not directly related.

-In Salles' ministry, the ruling suspended a special advisor and an assistant secretary for biodiversity.
+The suspended officials included IBAMA's head of environmental protection, as well as a special advisor and an assistant secretary for biodiversity in Salles's ministry.

 Environmental group Greenpeace called for Salles himself to be added to the list.